Get 80% off your plan for your first 6 months.*

 Critical payroll features your software must handle:

-• Shift changes: Cut manual rescheduling when staff cancel or you need cover at short notice, by sending open shifts to team members automatically
+• Shift changes: send open shifts to team members automatically when staff cancel or you need cover at short notice

-• Tip distribution tracking: Manage both digital and cash gratuities across your team while maintaining legal compliance through automated allocation systems
+• Tip distribution tracking: allocate both digital and cash gratuities across your team while complying with legal requirements, keeping in mind that these amounts do not count towards National Minimum Wage pay

-• Frequent staff changes: Make it easy to add new staff and remove leavers from payroll when your team changes often
+• Frequent staff changes: add new staff and remove leavers from payroll quickly when your team changes often

 Track inventory to reduce waste and boost profits